Tarunpreetsingh16/system-design/url-shortener/README.md

 - If it does not exist, we will put it in the unused keys table and also save it in cache
 - If it exists, we will drop that key and generate a new one

 For demonstration purposes, we will create a threshold of 70% of upper limit of estimated keys that we can have (50 keys).
-If it goes below 70% of 50 in DB, we will produce more keys.
+If it goes below 70% of 50 in Cache, we will produce more keys.